krux/postscribe/README.md

 ## Issue Guidelines
 Please include a [jsfiddle](http://jsfiddle.net) or [plunker](http://plnkr.co) that distills and reproduces the issue.
+Try forking [this jsfiddle](http://jsfiddle.net/dbrans/Znpxv/).
+We've set everything up there for you so that you can reproduce your issue.

 ## Testing
 Using [travis-ci](https://travis-ci.org) and [grunt](http://gruntjs.com), the [Qunit](http://qunitjs.com) unit tests are run on every commit using PhantomJS to run the tests with a real browser.